 Hiring a third-party to manage your online ads bring on a new set of challenges.
 How do you track their performance?
 Before you can track if their efforts are working for your company, you need to establish what your online goals are for your business.

 Are you trying to get more visitors or sales on your website?
 Are you trying to get certain types of qualified leads to fill out a form on your website?
 Are you trying to get more foot traffic into your store or something entirely different?
 All of these are reasonable goals.
 If you don’t know which is most important to your business, you will have a difficult time judging the people running your online ads.

 Management Fees for Online Advertising

-Never allow more than 50% of your total online advertising budget to go towards management of your ads.
+Never allow more than 50% of your total online advertising budget to go towards the management of your ads.
 And realistically, if you have a decent budget, you should be paying between 15% and 30% markup as a management fee.
-No matter how brilliant the company is or how fancy the algorithm or strategy they use is, they’d be hard pressed to justify anything higher than that.
+No matter how brilliant the company is or how fancy the algorithm or strategy they use is, they’d be hard-pressed to justify anything higher than that.

 Online Advertising Data Transparency

 One final big red flag is when the company or person managing your ads is withholding other data from you.
 They might tell you the management fee, but not be willing to tell you what your average cost-per-click (CPC) is or how many you spend to get someone to sign up for your newsletter.
 Lack of transparency is always a red flag, and it’s no different with paid ads.